 - In Hebrew the word for "she" is pronounced like "he" and the word for "he" is pronounced like "who."
 The word for "who" is pronounced like "me."
 The word for "fish" is pronounced kind of like "dog."
 (And you thought English was confusing?)
-My first name means "who is like God."
+My first name in Hebrew is "Mee-cha-ail." means "who is like God."
 I'm not sure if it's a question or a comparison.
 Maybe my parents chose the name because they thought I was divine prenatally.

 Adapted from jewfaq.org: The Jewish calendar is based on three astronomical phenomena: the rotation of the Earth around its axis (a day); the revolution of the moon around the Earth (a month); and the revolution of the Earth around the sun (a year).
 These three phenomena are independent of each other, so they have no direct correlation.
 On average, the moon revolves around the Earth in about 29½ days.
 The Earth revolves around the sun in about 365¼ days -- about 12.4 lunar months.